 - Guidelines for what constitutes a high quality PhD track in public health relevant sciences

-- Unique networking opportunities with other PhD students and SSPH+ junior and senior scientists all across Switzerland
+- Unique networking opportunities with other PhD students, MD students and SSPH+ junior and senior scientists all across Switzerland

-PhD students who meet the following conditions are welcome to apply to become a member of the SSPH+ Inter-university Graduate Campus:
+PhD students and MD students who meet the following conditions are welcome to apply to become a member of the SSPH+ Inter-university Graduate Campus:

-- PhD students must be formally registered and approved as a PhD student in one of the SSPH+ partner universities
+- PhD students and MD students must be formally registered and approved as a PhD student or MD students in one of the SSPH+ partner universities

-- The primary supervisor of the PhD student must be a SSPH+ Faculty Member
+- The primary supervisor of the PhD student or MD student must be a SSPH+ Faculty Member

 The SSPH+ IGC Academic Board sets the priority tasks of the IGC and is responsible for the content and quality of courses offered in the Graduate Campus.